• Published: Mar 13 2025 09:34 AM

 wave

-Get ready for a celestial spectacle!
-A total lunar eclipse, also known as a "blood moon," will grace the night sky on March 13th and into the early hours of March 14th.
-This breathtaking event, where the Earth casts its shadow on the moon, turning it a dramatic reddish hue, will be visible across North and South America, and parts of Europe and Africa.
-It's the first total lunar eclipse visible from the entire contiguous United States since 2022, making it a must-see event.
+Hey everyone!
+Mark your calendars – we're in for a pretty amazing celestial event.
+A total lunar eclipse, otherwise known as a "blood moon," is happening on the night of March 13th and into the early morning of March 14th.
+Isn't that cool?
+For those of us in North and South America, and parts of Europe and Africa, we're going to get a front-row seat to this incredible show.
+It's the first total lunar eclipse visible from the entire contiguous United States since 2022, so don't miss it!

 FAQ